 The documentation set for this product strives to use bias-free language.
 For the purposes of this documentation set, bias-free is defined as language that does not imply discrimination based on age, disability, gender, racial identity, ethnic identity, sexual orientation, socioeconomic status, and intersectionality.
 Exceptions may be present in the documentation due to language that is hardcoded in the user interfaces of the product software, language used based on RFP documentation, or language that is used by a referenced third-party product.
 Learn more about how Cisco is using Inclusive Language.

-Wi-Fi extended with Cisco Ultra-Reliable Wireless Backhaul (URWB) technology delivers ultra-low latency and "make-before-break" handoffs essential for highly critical assets.
+Cisco Ultra-Reliable Wireless Backhaul (URWB) delivers ultra-low latency and “make-before-break” handoffs essential for connecting mission-critical assets.

 A new generation of wirelessly connected assets, including AI-driven robots, autonomous and automated vehicles, fast-moving trains and mega data-producing endpoints such as cameras that feed AI-systems, has created new demands on wireless networks.
-These applications require a network that delivers ultra-low latency, higher reliability, and seamless handoffs, exceeding the capabilities of even the latest Wi-Fi versions and necessitating a purpose-built companion wireless technology.
+These applications require a network that delivers ultra-low latency, higher reliability, and seamless handoffs, exceeding the capabilities of even the latest Wi-Fi versions.

-Cisco® Ultra-Reliable Wireless Backhaul (URWB) was developed to support applications that are sensitive to latency and packet loss.
-URWB extends Wi-Fi to deliver reliable connectivity with seamless handoffs, making it an ideal complement to Wi-Fi.
-URWB allows you to connect fixed or moving assets to your network, much like wired connectivity, allowing the network to scale in size without compromising reliability and availability.
+Cisco® Ultra-Reliable Wireless Backhaul (URWB) was developed to support applications that are sensitive to latency, packet loss, and need uninterrupted roaming.
+URWB delivers reliable connectivity with seamless handoffs, making it an ideal complement to Wi-Fi.
+URWB allows you to extend your network infrastructure to fixed or moving assets.

 Together, Wi-Fi and URWB provide an unparalleled wireless solution that supports a broad range of applications and use cases using unlicensed spectrum, thereby reducing the costs and complexities associated with a licensed spectrum solution.